[Amended 8-21-2000 by L.L. No. 4-2000; 4-21-2003 by L.L. No. 4-2003; 2-21-2006 by L.L. No. 1-2006]

 - TOURIST ACCOMMODATION

-within which overnight accommodations are provided for or offered
+a building within which overnight accommodations are provided for

 - One of a series of two or more houses constructed in an unbroken row, separated by common or party walls.
 Land located directly beneath the townhouse is in the same ownership; land around the townhouse may be in the same ownership or in common ownership with other townhouse owners and subject to association care and maintenance.